travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 ### Book Flights

 Booking flights is usually a huge expense.
-Once again Ebates is your friend.
+Once again <a href="https://www.rakuten.com/r/SHETAL23?eeid=28187" rel="nofollow">Ebates </a> is your friend.
 Ensure its active when you do your booking.
 Flights are usually not refundable.

 If you book a non-direct flight then ensure you leave enough time in-between flights in case of delays.